 Chapter 6 Conveyance & Transportation Issues

-Worldwide, >1 billion people travel by commercial aircraft every year, and this number is expected to double in the next 20 years.
+Worldwide, >2.8 billion people travel by commercial aircraft every year, and this number continues to rise.
 Travelers often have concerns about the health risks of flying in airplanes.
-Those with underlying illness need to be aware that the entire point-to-point travel experience, including buses, trains, taxis, and public waiting areas, can pose challenges.
-While illness may occur as a direct result of air travel, it is uncommon; the main concerns are as follows:
+Those with underlying illness need to be aware that the entire point-to-point travel experience, including buses, trains, taxis, public waiting areas, and even movement within the airport, can pose challenges.
+Although illness may occur as a direct result of air travel, it is uncommon; the main concerns are:

 - Exacerbations of chronic medical problems due to changes in air pressure and humidity